nf-core/metaboigniter/docs/usage.md

 * Name of the mzML file containing the compound

-* ID of the compound e.g. HMDB ID
+* ID of the compound e.g. HMDBID

 * Name of the compound